- Education and Science

 Cellulose is the main component of the cell walls of plant cells.
 The cellulose in the guayule bagasse is fermented to make ethanol.
 The hemicellulose and lignin in the cell walls are useful in industry.

 Bagasse has been used experimentally to make a bio-oil by heating it without the presence of air.
-It has also been used to make a gas known as a "syngas", or a synthesis gas, which contains a mixture of carbon dioxide, carbon monoxide and hydrogen and has about fifty percent of the energy-producing ability of natural gas.
+It has also been used to make a gas known as a "syngas", or a synthesis gas.
+This contains a mixture of carbon dioxide, carbon monoxide, and hydrogen and has about fifty percent of the energy-producing ability of natural gas.
 Syngas can be used as a fuel to produce electricity.